ory/x/CONTRIBUTING.md

 - Go code should match the output of `gofmt -s`

+## Documentation Style

+Please follow these guidelines when writting in the documentation:

+- “ORY *productname*”: For example ORY Hydra or ORY Kratos.
+Always include ORY to improve searchability.

+- Title Case Headlines:  In title case, all major words are capitalized, while minor words are lowercase.
+A simple example would be "Lord of the Flies".
+For more examples/rules go to https://titlecaseconverter.com/

 ## Pull request procedure

 To make a pull request, you will need a GitHub account; if you are unclear on